 Still, this October 2014 post on how compressed air storage costs are too easily camouflaged reminds us that hard cost-accounting must be deployed when assessing the economic viability of renewable energy (in this case, wind power).

-And this January, 2015 Citigroup forecast says battery costs will decrease to distributed generation solar will best base load fossil fuel based systems -- by 2030.
+This January, 2015 Citigroup forecast says battery costs will decrease to distributed generation solar will best base load fossil fuel based systems -- by 2030.
+But this March, 2015, Is Tesla's Gigafactory a Reasonable Investment? piece questions whether batteries of any kind will become cost-feasible any time soon.
+Still, this German fellow's home-battery development is getting good press (April, 2015).

 There are other proposals out there, and here is a sub-page on Solar Power's Variability Problem.
 But no national "variability solution," whether based on cost-feasible electricity storage or not, has yet appeared on the American landscape.
 And overseas you'll find little more than wishful-thinking pieces like this, which speaks of decentralized Solar PV and "self-sufficient" PV owners but never explains what kind of electricity storage is being used (the linchpin to any self-sufficient power system).
 October, 2013 update: Governments are now mandating (and some are subsidizing) electricity storage, and this piece discusses the concept of it being part of a smarter-grid strategy.